 The definition of "certificate of title" is different from UCC Article 9 Section 9-102(a)(10) in some important ways.
-The Article 9 definition incorporates by reference the standards of the applicable certificate of title law.
+The Article 9 definition incorporates by reference certain standards that a state law must meet in order to be the applicable certificate of title law for purposes of Article 9.
 UCOTA is that law, and therefore cannot directly use the Article 9 incorporation-by-reference approach.
-Moreover, as noted this [act] provides for perfection of a security interest on receipt by the office of a security interest statement, subject to the additional UCC Article 9 requirements, even if the security interest is not otherwise indicated on a certificate of title or in the office files or the office never receives an application for a certificate of title.
-See Sections 4, 9, 24, and 25.
-While this is consistent with Article 9 Section 9-102(a)(10), this [act] requires a definition that directly encompasses these functions, while Article 9 can simply tie into this [act] by reference.
-Therefore, receipt by the office of a security interest statement pursuant to Section 24 creates an application for a certificate of title under UCC Article 9 Section 9-303 and triggers application of this [act] pursuant to UCOTA Section 4, even if there is no other record covering the vehicle in the files of the office.
-This is subject to safeguards in Section 4(d) to protect against inappropriate filings.
+UCOTA must meet those requirements, not merely state them.
+These requirements are met in this [act] at Sections 25 and 26; there is no need for the requirements of Article 9 to be restated in this [act] in the definition at Section 3(a)(5).
+Moreover, this Act provides for perfection of a security interest on receipt by the office of a security-interest statement, subject to the additional UCC Article 9 requirements, even if the security interest is not otherwise indicated on a certificate of title or the office never receives an application for a certificate of title.
+See Sections 25, and 26.
+While this is consistent with Article 9 Section 9-311(a)(2), this [act] requires provisions that directly encompass these functions, while Article 9 can simply tie into this [act] by reference.
+Therefore, receipt by the office of a security-interest statement pursuant to Section 25 creates a basis for perfection under Section 26 and UCC Article 9 and triggers application of this Act pursuant to Section 26, even if there is no other record covering the vehicle in the files of the office.
+This satisfies the requirements of Article 9 section 9-311(a)(2), as the vehicle is subject to perfection under this Act and this Act qualifies as a certificate of title statute under Section 9-102(a)(10) and 9-311(a)(2).
+As a result no Article 9 filing is needed and perfection under UCOTA Section 26 is perfection for purposes of Article 9, even if the office never creates a certificate of title.
+If another state creates a certification of title, the choice of law rules of Section 4 and Article 9 Section 9-303 apply.

-Pursuant to Section 11(d), the certificate of title must provide for reassignment of title by execution of the certificate of title, or a related form, including dealer reassignments and secured powers of attorney, e.g., by execution of a form that is part of or related to the certificate of title.
-See the definition of "execute."
+Pursuant to Sections 9 and 11(d), the certificate of title must provide for reassignment of title by execution of the certificate of title, form, including dealer reassignments and secured powers of attorney, e.g., by execution of a form that is part of the certificate of title.
+See also the definition of "execute," at Section 3(a)(11).

 Section 3(a)(6) defines what it means to "create" a certificate of title.
 This definition relates to other definitions and provisions of this [act].
-See, e.g., the definitions of "Electronic certificate of title" and "Written certificate of title," Section (3)(a)(10) and (34); Section 10 (obligation of the office to create a certificate of title).
-As noted, an application for a certificate of title can be created by receipt in the office of a security interest statement.
-See Sections 4, 24, and 25.
-A certificate of title can be created by the office making a file pursuant to Sections 9, 10, and 11, or by issuance of a written certificate of title pursuant to those sections.
+See, e.g., the definitions of "Electronic certificate of title" and "Written certificate of title," Section (3)(a)(10) and (36); Section 10 (obligation of the office to create a certificate of title).
+A certificate of title can be created by the office making a file that constitutes an electronic certificate of title pursuant to Sections 9, 10, and 11, or by issuance of a written certificate of title pursuant to those sections.